|Degrees:||MSW (McMaster); Ed.D. (OISE)|

 Research Interests/ Current Research Projects:

 - Post-structuralism and Postmodernism theories

-The Simulation Research on the Implicit Elements of Social Work Practice project takes place in the SIM Social Work Research Lab Carleton School of Social Work.
+Knowing and Non-Knowing: Navigating Uncertainty in Social Work Practice.
+This project takes place in the SIM Social Work Research Lab Carleton School of Social Work.
 The study is a collaboration between Drs.
 Todd, Asakura and Grassau investigating how students, new practitioners and experienced practitioners navigate uncertainty in their practice.
 The study uses innovative simulation methods to investigate the strategies practitioners use at different stages of their careers to navigate interpersonal and situational uncertainty in practice.
 This project aims to expand positivist notions of competencies so that they can include those aspects of clinical practice that have been shown to be of great value but are difficult to observe and measure.
 The research is funded by a Carleton SSHRC Explorer Grant.
-The lab is funded by the Canada Foundation for Innovation John R. Evans Leaders Fund
+The lab is funded by the Canada Foundation for Innovation John R. Evans Leaders Fund.

 Articles in Refereed Journals

 2021 Occhiuto, K., Todd, S., Wilson, T. &’ Garrod, J. Z. Toward Greater Transparency Regarding Cross-Sector Partnerships for Technology Development.
 ANSERJ, 12,2, 89-103.